PretendoNetwork/website/docs/en_US/install/azahar.md

 <img src="/assets/images/docs/install/azahar/azahar_nimbus_pretendo_select.png" width=100% height=auto/>

-Once you're connected to Pretendo Network, you may want to open the HOME Menu and check the Friends List to confirm that you've been assigned a friend code.
+Once you're connected to Pretendo Network, you may want to open the HOME Menu and check the Friend List to confirm that you've been assigned a friend code.
 Please note that Artic Setup Tool does not copy your account or save data from your system.
 To sync your save data with Azahar, try the <a href="https://db.universal-team.net/3ds/artic-base-server" target="_blank">Artic Base Server</a> homebrew app.

 ## Link a Pretendo Network ID (optional)

 Some games and apps require a Pretendo Network ID (PNID) to be linked before you can use them online.
-To link a PNID, open the System Settings app in Azahar and click on Nintendo Network ID settings.
-From here, you can either link an existing PNID or create a new one.
-Follow the directions on screen to create/link a PNID.
+To link a PNID, open the System Settings app in Azahar and click on `Nintendo Network ID Settings`.
+From here, you can either create a new PNID or link an existing one.
+Follow the directions on your screen to create or link a PNID.
 Please note that even though it says "Nintendo Network ID" throughout, you are still creating/linking a Pretendo Network ID.